 For more than a decade, TEA has used data collected annually from school districts to produce various counts and rates that represent the degree to which students are successfully completing school.
-Which measures are reported and how they are used have changed over time in response to numerous factors, such as data quality and computer technology, research and evaluation needs, policy implications, and public interest.
+Which measures are reported and how they are used have changed over time in response to numerous factors, such as data quality and computer technology, research and evaluation needs, policy requirements, and public interest.

 Statewide public reporting of student performance and progress began in 1985-86.
-A year before, the Texas Legislature had passed a law (Texas Education Code [TEC] §21.258, 1986) requiring that all school districts publish an annual performance report (APR).
+A year before, the Texas Legislature had passed a law (Texas Education Code [TEC] §21.258, 1986) requiring that all school districts publish annual performance reports (APR).
 The reports were intended to inform communities about the quality of education in their school districts and to provide educators and policymakers with information needed to analyze performance trends.
-Although primarily produced at the local level, APRs soon incorporated aggregate student data collected and compiled by TEA.
+For the most part, APRs were produced by the districts themselves, although the reports began to include aggregate student data collected and compiled by TEA shortly after they were introduced.
 In 1988, the reports included agency counts of district enrollment and high school graduates.

-Responding to growing public concern about dropouts, TEA began supplementing APR data the following year with publication of an annual report on public school dropouts (TEA, 1989).
+Responding to growing public concern about dropouts, TEA supplemented APR data with annual reports on public school dropouts (TEA, 1989).
 Using PEIMS student-level data, the report presented actual annual dropout counts and rates for Grades 7-12 by county, district, and campus.
 It also included five-year projections of cross-sectional and longitudinal dropout rates for the state, as mandated by statute (TEC §11.205, 1988).